Maths

 Extra-Curricular Opportunities

-Every year some of our pupils take part in the UKMT Mathematics Challenges at Junior and Intermediate level.
-We also enter teams in the UKMT 'Maths Feast'.
+Every year some of our students take part in the UKMT Mathematics Challenges at Junior and Intermediate level.
+We run an extra-curricular after school club 'Equation Squad.'
+We currently offer a GCSE option course of Statistics and Further Maths.